yuwenchen31/relationship_modeling/README.md

 For more details on NOW corpus & HPC usage, please refer to [this documentation](https://docs.google.com/document/d/1pJ6w0NcR076oyPCq2k2JkogblUKxICGdEs_JHLW4bsA/edit?usp=sharing).

 ## Data
 The following three files can be accessd via [`/RelMod/model_input/`](https://webdata.tudelft.nl/staff-umbrella/RelMod/model_input/) in TU Delft Webdata.
-They have to be placed in the parent folder of `ARM/` when running `ARM.py`:
 - `large_model_input_gs1.pkl` - 21,98 GB.
 It can be downloaded [here](https://drive.google.com/file/d/1NVzG8RwEKiyk-dMIFUOicELLEQhMAFh8/view).
 This link is from LARN paper.
 - `larn_data_smaller.pt` - 11,45 GB.
 The same contents as `large_model_input_gs.pkl` but the data type is 32-bit.
 You can chhose to use this one or the previous one (which might depend on how much memory you have).
 - `target_word_ix_counter.pk` - 234KB.
 Counts of each unique word in the corpus.
+- `LARN-us-ru-4tp.pk` -

 The following two files are included in this github repository:
 - `embeddings*` - topic embeddings.
 They are included in this repository under the folder `/ARM/Topic/`.